leandrotiburske/BipolarDisorder/README.md

 # BipolarDisorder
-Transcriptome and lipidome analysis from patients with Bipolar Affective Disorder
+Transcriptome analysis from patients with Bipolar Affective Disorder